jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Create Local Network Gateway pointing to VPN Device
       - Configure the VPN Device
       - Create the VPN Connection
+    - Terms
+      - IKE
+        - Internet Key Exchange version 2 (IKEv2) is an IPsec based tunneling protocol that provides a secure VPN communication channel between peer VPN devices and defines negotiation and authentication for IPsec security associations (SAs) in a protected manner.
 - Express Route
   - Allows connectivity to both Azure and Microsoft (Ex:  Office 365) Resources using dedicated physical connection
   - Has built-in redundancy with primary and secondary coonnection